 The URCA Journal aims to highlight the amazing research achievements produced by UCSB undergraduates and their graduate and faculty mentors.
 In the journal, students have the opportunity to share their research and contribute to the broader knowledge of UCSB’s campus.

 In the interest of further highlighting Undergraduate Research at UCSB, the URCA Journal is an open-access publication and will be available to anyone interested.
 We invite submissions from all undergraduate students in research from all disciplines with no GPA restrictions.

 A multi-discipline journal for all UCSB undergraduates

 UCSB’s Undergraduate Research and Creative Activities Journal (URCAJ) was created in the Spring of 2019 to highlight the research achievements of UCSB undergraduate students.
-In the interest of furthering the exposure of UCSB undergraduate research, this is an open-access publication and will be available to anyone interested.
+In the interest of furthering the exposure of UCSB undergraduate research and creative work, this is an open-access publication and will be available to anyone interested.
 We invite submissions from ALL undergraduate students in research from ALL disciplines and we intentionally do not have GPA or academic year restrictions so that all of our student’s research accomplishments can be accessed.

 - Clarity: Does the author provide enough background knowledge and context to make the research paper understandable and compelling to a general audience?